• Skip to primary navigation

 • In a saucepan, gently heat the oil and add the cloves (plus other spices, if using) for up to a minute to release their fragrances.
 Add the drained rice and salt, stirring quickly to coat in the spiced oil as it sizzles.
 Add the measured water, stir to ensure no grains are sticking to the bottom of the pan.

-• Cook for 11 minutes (it's exact, no less) until all the water is absorbed without removing the lid.
+• Simmer for 11 minutes (it's exact, no less) until all the water is absorbed without removing the lid.
 Take off the lid, turn off the heat and fluff up the rice with a fork.
 Still off the heat, return the lid on and leave for about 2 minutes to rest, so that the grains don't stick to the pan.

 Notes

-This pilau recipe works well with other kinds of long-grain rice.
-Adapt the spices or flavours according to your accompanying dish: e.g. bay leaf to replace the cloves or a peppercorn if not Indian style dishes.
+Spices: Adapt the spices or flavours according to your accompanying dish: e.g. bay leaf to replace the cloves or a peppercorn if not Indian style dishes.
 Just follow the same method as above.

 Quantities for 2 people: 158g Basmati, 175g water.

-Quantities for 3 people: 236g Basmati, 262g water.
+For 3 people: 236g Basmati, 262g water.

 More Gluten Free Recipes